A Garbled Story

 created by a simple set of rules.

 Realizing this, I recreated the word generating script using Javascript, these rules, and some HTML.
-Since it's less than 10 KB, I was able to share it online where everyone can
+More recently, I expanded it with some additional ways to create new "words".
+The entire code base is less than a single megabyte, so I've shared it online where everyone can

 play with it for free.